 No pupil is ever excluded from taking part in these activities because of their SEN or disability.

-During this academic year some of SEND pupils have enjoyed the experience of going on trips to Chester Zoo, London, Belgium, Carrington riding centre.
+During this academic year our SEND children have enjoyed the experience of going on trips to Chester Zoo, London, visits to the theatre.